luigiberducci/auto-shaping/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

+## :warning: Disclaimer
+This repository aims to provide a unified library for automatic reward shaping and reimplements the methods described in the table.
+However, it is not meant to validate the results of the original papers.

 ## Methods

 | Method                               | Dense Signal       | Multi-Objective    | Objective Prioritization | Status                |